Learn About Depression Among Older Adults and How to Help

 - Encourage them to see their primary care provider to rule out any medical concerns that may be causing these symptoms.
 Offer to accompany them to the appointment.

 - Help them get connected with a mental health provider who specializes with older adults.
-Here’s how!
+Find a mental health provider who specializes with older adults here.

 - Centers for Disease Control and Prevention and National Association of Chronic Disease Directors.
 The State of Mental Health and Aging in America Issue Brief 1: What Do the Data Tell Us?
 Atlanta, GA: National Association of Chronic Disease Directors; 2008.